USING IRONXL

 You can use this code in the Program.cs file.
 Don't forget to add the license of the IronXL if you are working in the production environment.

 Once you run the code, it'll load the CSV file and import its data to the DataTable.
-After that, it'll show the contents of the datatable columns in the console.
-It helps to verify that the data is correctly imported to the DataTable.
+After that, it'll show the contents of the DataTable columns in the console.
+It helps to verify that the data is correctly imported into the DataTable.

 In real-world scenarios, CSV files can vary significantly in format and structure.
 It's important to handle these variations to ensure your application is robust and versatile.
 Let's expand on how to manage different scenarios when importing CSV data into a DataTable using IronXL.